MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## <a name='external'></a> Using external calls, external assessments and velocities

-You can reference external calls and velocities by using the corresponding keyword.

 - To reference an external call, type **External**, followed by the external call that you want to reference.
 For more information, see [Use an external call in rules](external-calls.md#use-an-external-call-in-rules).
 - To reference an external assessment, type **Assessments**, followed by the external assessment that you want to reference.
 For more information, see [Use an external assessment in rules](external-assessments.md).
 - To reference a velocity, type **Velocity**, followed by the velocity that you want to reference.
 For more information, see [Use a velocity in rules](velocities.md#use-a-velocity-in-rules).